Tharon-C/CSS-in-Components/PITCHME.md

 ---

+As a bonus...
+@ul
+- An easy solution to theming
-As a bonus we can use a fully featured programing language to manage it
+- A fully featured programing language to manage it all
+@ulend

 ---?image=assets/legos.jpg